-Once checked out, the parent/guardian is responsible for all device use.
+Once checked out, the parent/guardian are responsible for all device use.

-- Make sure all media, internet usage, downloads, file creation, file deletion, file sharing, file storage, and all software applications are appropriate for assignments/projects for school. - Do not access, store, create, consume, or share any media, downloads, files or software with the purpose to disrupt the school internet filtering or technology policies. - Make sure to keep devices fully charged. - Make sure your device is never exposed to liquids or other foreign substances, including but not limited to drinks, paint, ink, glue, cleaners, polishes, or any type of health/beauty aid (lotion, nail polish, perfume, soap, shampoo, etc.). - Make sure the surface of your device is not altered or defaced.
-Do not decorate your assigned device or remove labels, stickers, or tags from the device that are affixed by Brookside Charter School. - Make sure that only Brookside Charter School Technology staff service the checked-out device.
+- All media, internet usage, downloads, file creation, file deletion, file sharing, file storage, and all software applications are appropriate for assignments/projects for school. - Do not access, store, create, consume, or share any media, downloads, files or software with the purpose to disrupt the school internet filtering or technology policies. - Keep devices fully charged. - Your device should never be exposed to liquids or other foreign substances, including but not limited to drinks, paint, ink, glue, slime, cleaners, polishes, or

+- any type of health/beauty aid (lotion, nail polish, perfume, soap, shampoo, etc.). - The surface of your device should not be altered or defaced.
+Do not decorate your assigned device or remove labels, stickers, or tags from the device that are affixed by Brookside Charter School. - Only Brookside Charter School Technology staff are to service the checked out device.
 The school can troubleshoot, diagnose, or repair your borrowed device.
-Do not allow any third-party services to handle your assigned device.

-- Parents/Guardians are responsible for the care of the Chromebook they have been issued by Brookside Charter School.
+Do not allow any third party services to handle your assigned device. - Parents/Guardians are responsible for the care of the Chromebook they have been issued by Brookside Charter School.
 Siblings, friends, and family members should not have use of the Chromebook. - Screen Care The Chromebook screens can be damaged if subjected to rough treatment.
 The screens are particularly sensitive to damage from excessive pressure on the screen.
-To avoid damage please adhere to the following rules: - $\circ~$ Do not lean on the Chromebook. - Do not place anything near or on top of the Chromebook that could put pressure on the screen. - Do not place anything in-between the keyboard and screen when the Chromebook is shut. - Do not press on screen with fingernails, pencil leads, pen tips or anything hard that might damage or fracture the screen. - Clean the screen only with a soft, dry cloth (preferably a microfiber cloth) - Do not use Windex or any other harsh chemicals or liquids to clean the screen.
+To avoid damage please adhere to the following rules: - O Do not lean on the Chromebook. - Do not place anything near or on top of the Chromebook that could put pressure on the screen. - Do not place anything in-between the keyboard and screen when the Chromebook is shut. - Do not press on screen with fingernails, pencil leads, pen tips or anything hard that might damage or fracture the screen. - Clean the screen only with a soft, dry cloth (preferably a microfiber cloth) - Do not overstuff pocket on case - Do not use Windex or any other harsh chemicals or liquids to clean the screen.